Just For Today Meditation for NA: What It Is and How It Helps

 How Do You Use the Just for Today Meditation?

-So now we know why daily meditation is so powerful.
+Now we know why daily meditation is so powerful.
 But what’s the best way to yield that power?

 Pick out a time during the day when you have a few minutes to yourself, where your mind can be cleared and kept away from the usual running tally of everything else waiting for you in the next 24 hours.
-Take a deep breath, and allow yourself to sink into the moment.
-Then say the meditation to yourself.
+Take a deep breath and allow yourself to sink into the moment.
+Then, say the meditation to yourself.

 This is even more effective if you can incorporate the meditation into a morning or evening routine, like when you’re brushing your teeth, so you can have access to your bathroom mirror.